 Jason is a LBSU Alumni who has been involved with rugby for over 20 years.
 Jason started playing rugby for the Lane Cove Tigers (Australia) and upon his return to the US, he played senior men's rugby locally before becoming a LBSU player.
 While at Long Beach State he played on a very successful squad and toured Ireland.
 Jason had a short stint with Belmont Shore Rugby after graduation from the program.
 After four years as an assistant coach, Jason took over the program as head coach in 2013.
-Since taking over, Long Beach has had continued success and has led Long Beach to 5 straight Fall Collegiate Rugby Tournament titles and 4 Conference titles.
-2015 & 2016 being back to back undefeated seasons.
-Long Beach has qualified for the National Championship Series making it to the Sweet Sixteen in 2014, 2016, the Elite Eight in 2015, 2017 and the Final Four in 2018.
+Since taking over, Long Beach has had continued success and has led Long Beach to 6 straight Fall Collegiate Rugby Tournament titles and 5 Conference titles with 2015 & 2016 & 2019 being undefeated seasons.
+Long Beach has qualified for the USA Rugby National Championship Series making it to the Sweet Sixteen in 2014, 2016, the Elite Eight in 2015, 2017, 2019 and the Final Four in 2018.
 Long Beach was ranked #6 in D1AA Nationally at the end of the 2018 season.

 Mark has been involved with LBSU rugby for over 35 years as a player and a coach.
 Mark came to LBSU as a Hall of Fame Football player from Lakewood high School.
 While a player at Long Beach State, he was adaptable and played several positions on the field.
 Because of his expertise and his leadership, he was selected captain his senior year.
 He then went on to represent the Southern California Griffins (All-Stars).
 Mark was a forwards coach for the Southern California Griffins for several years and in 1998 he was the Southern California Griffins Head Coach.
 Mark had several All-American players picked form his teams.
 Mark has coached the majority of players who have represented Long Beach State Rugby.
 Mark was inducted into the Long Beach State Rugby Hall of Fame in 2016.